hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 2. Closures
 3. Function declarations vs function expressions.

 Javascript is an ever changing language.
-Thats both one of its best features and one of its worst features.
+That’s both one of its best features and one of its worst features.
 A few things have changed over the years, thanks to the introduction of ES5 and ES6.
 Originally, Javascript handled variable declarations in a weird way.
 Initially, the class "var" was used for declarations.

 Variable declarations are essentially brought to the top of the current scope its in regardless of where you actually declared the variable.
 The official term for this is called **hoisting**.